pickletiff/tifftiff-dataviz-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should totally~~~ hire me.
+You should totally~~~ hire me... no seriously.
+Check her out!

 # About me
 Hi!
 I really like numbers.
 Numbers are cool.
 If I'm not looking at numbers, I lion dance.
 If I'm not doing either, I'm in a soft blanket watching whatever is on YouTube.
 If I'm not doing those three then I am staring at the ceiling, contemplating the world as we know it.